maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

-- You have a MLP g that takes as input a pair of objects (outputs a normal vector), you send in all combos of object pairs into g one at a time and then sum up the output for each one into a single vector, then send this as input into a MLP f which then outputs a softmax distribution over the number of classes which represents the answer to the question (stochastic obviously cuz softmax aka it's normal supervised learning)
+- You have a MLP g that takes as input a pair of objects (outputs a normal vector), you send in all combos of object pairs into g one at a time and then sum up the output for each one into a single vector, then send this as input into a MLP f which then outputs a softmax distribution over the number of classes which represents the answer to the question (supervised learning)
     - the g MLP represents the 'relation' in each object pair
     - the f MLP then takes the sum of all these pair relations and finds the meaningful relationship between all these pair relationships to answer the question
-- So to answer questions that have a picture we use a CNN to process the picture and from the last feature maps created (no dense layers) we grid it up into cells and then each cell (3d cell cuz multiple feature maps in a stack) and represent each as a vector that represents an object (aka the CNN must learn to really find objects and process them as features)
+- So to answer questions that have a picture we use a CNN to process the picture and from the last feature maps created (no dense layers) we grid it up into cells and then each cell (3d cell because multiple feature maps in a stack) and represent each as a vector that represents an object (aka the CNN must learn to really find objects and process them as features)
 - We also have a LSTM to process and encode the question into a vector, we send this vector into each iteration